top of page

 ARTSPACE

 ArtSpace is the official community space of Monmouth Arts.
 ArtSpace offers accessible, affordable, high-quality, engaging programming, exhibits, workshops & networking opportunities to the Monmouth County community.
-It is located at 99 Monmouth Street in Red Bank (located next to the Count Basie Center Administrative Office). â€‹Gallery visiting hours are Tuesday and Thursday, 12:00 pm - 4:00 pm; also available by appointment.
+It is located at 99 Monmouth Street in Red Bank (next to the Count Basie Center Administrative Offices).
+Gallery visiting hours are Tuesday and Thursday, 12:00 pm - 4:00 pm; also available by appointment.
 For more information, please contact Connie Isbell, Membership and Community Engagement Director, at connie@monmoutharts.org.
+ArtSpace is free and open to the public.

 CURRENT EXHIBIT